Turtle ship: History

+Design and construction

-Later Turtle Ships held some structural changes as opposed to earlier versions.
-For example, later iterations of the Turtle Ship had a higher bulwark height.
+Later turtle ships show some structural changes from earlier versions.
+For example, later iterations of the turtle ship had a higher bulwark height.
 This alteration in the design was made so that more bulwark slots could be added.
 In turn, these slots could be used for additional weaponry or ventilation for the vessel's occupants.
 Early illustrations also show initial versions of the ship consisting of overlapping planks on the deck structure, while later depictions show the deck of the vessel covered with flush, hexagonal plates made of wood or iron.
-Nonetheless, in both earlier and later versions, the Turtle Ship was designed to be surprisingly fast, as it was both oar and sail-powered.
+Nonetheless, in both earlier and later versions, the turtle ship was designed to be surprisingly fast, as it was both oar and sail-powered.

-Decking
+Roofing

-There are sources that state that the turtle ship was covered with metal plates, making the first known ship of this kind in history.
-Sources that question claims of iron plating also exist.
-While it is clear from the available sources that the roof of the ship was covered with iron spikes to prevent boarding, there is split opinion among historians on whether the turtle ship was iron clad.
+There are non-contemporary sources that state that the turtle ship was covered with metal plates, which would make it the first armored ship in history.
+While it is clear from the available sources that the roof of the ship was covered with iron spikes to prevent boarding, there is split opinion among historians on whether the turtle ship was ironclad.